-Our strength is our membership—a nationwide community of novelists, journalists, editors, poets, essayists, playwrights, publishers, translators, agents, and other professionals, and an even larger network of devoted readers and supporters who join with them to carry out PEN America’s mission.
+Our strength is our membership—a nationwide community of novelists, journalists, editors, poets, essayists, playwrights, screen and teleplay writers, publishers, translators, agents, and other professionals, and an even larger network of devoted readers and supporters who join with them to carry out PEN America’s mission.

 Read The PEN Charter to learn more about our history.